caseyg/awesome/TOPICS.md

 *   [rsms/hunch-upload](https://github.com/rsms/hunch-upload) - Multiple concurrent files uploads with progress in pure HTML

-*   [mattb/flotsam](https://github.com/mattb/flotsam) - Slushpile for handy fragments of script that don't fit anywhere else

-*   [asual/jquery-address](https://github.com/asual/jquery-address) - jQuery Address - Deep linking for the masses

-*   [potionfactory/LetsMove](https://github.com/potionfactory/LetsMove) - A sample that shows how to move a running Mac application to the /Applications directory

 ## certificates

 *   [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) - A simple zero-config tool to make locally trusted development certificates with any names you'd like.